mwhailie/csye6225-fall2017/setup-and-configure-ssl.md

 ## 2. Activate the SSL Certificates

-Use Namecheap get one year SSL certificate for free with Github Student Developer pack.
+Use Namecheap to get one year SSL certificate for free with Github Student Developer pack.

+In your [Github Student Developer pack](https://education.github.com/pack), copy your offer code for one year SSL certificate.
+Log in [Cheap Name Website](https://www.namecheap.com/cart/addtocart.aspx?producttype=ssl&product=positivessl&action=purchase&period=1-YEAR&qty=1), apply your code to purchase the one year SSL certificate for free.

+In the dashboard, click Product List tab and click activate beside the ssl certificate.
+Copy the content of csr.pem and paste into the required field and select DNS as DCN method.
+After submission, we have initially activated the SSL certificate and the certificate status is in progress.

+To finish the SSL activation, we need to create the CNAME record accordingly at AWS DNS route53.

 ## 3. Create the CNAME record manually at AWS DNS route53